Is Pristina safe for solo female travelers?

 Get the Travel Ladies App

-How safe is Pristina?
+How safe is Pristina for solo female travelers?

 based on 5 experiences from female travelers